 Choose Smart Storage Solutions

 Once you’ve gotten rid of everything you don’t need, it’s time to find the best storage for the space you’re working with.
 Think about your vanity cabinet first and foremost.
-Whether you’re using your existing one or upgrading to a new model with more storage, you’ll want to consider how to maximize that storage space.
-Use bathroom-specific storage bins and containers that can organize hair products, toiletries, medicines, first aid products, etc.
+Whether you’re using your existing one or upgrading to a new model with more storage, you’ll want to consider maximizing that space.
+Use bathroom-specific storage bins and containers to organize hair products, toiletries, medicines, first aid products, etc.

 If you have a large family, consider creating a storage caddy for each person.
-That gives everyone a dedicated space to store whatever they deem necessary and guarantees that it won’t be a free-for-all when it comes to organizing the bathroom space.
+That gives everyone a dedicated space to store whatever they deem necessary and guarantees it won’t be a free-for-all when organizing the bathroom space.

 Clear containers make everything easy to see and keep things organized at the same time.
-If you want to free up wall space, consider hooks instead of towel bars.
+Consider hooks instead of towel bars if you want to free up wall space.
 This may also allow you to hang more towels, which can be great for larger families.

 There are a lot of smart storage options out there today for bathrooms.
 Take advantage of them.
 Read on for more tips on limited space and staying organized even after the major overhaul is done.